jvloo/popcat-popbot/README.md

 <img src="https://i.imgur.com/688fQrN.png">

-## About Popcat Rules

-- API rate limit = 800 clicks per 30 seconds (So far I can't bypass this)
-- If you send 800 clicks or above, system will only record 800 clicks & spam score +1
-- If you hit 10 spam scores, system will mark you as bot & no further clicks will be sent to API

-> **UPDATE:** Clearing the bot cookie won't work at script level, because PopCat also set `this.bot` variable to true,
-> unless you clear the cookie & refresh the browser (reload the script).
-> The bot cookie is only useful for them to record you as bot when you refresh the browser.
->
-> You may check the script extracted from <a href="https://github.com/jvloo/popcat-clicker/blob/main/popcat-app.html" target="_blank">PopCat's App.vue (line 152)</a>.

-**See the file: <a href="https://github.com/jvloo/popcat-clicker/blob/main/popcat-app.html" target="_blank">popcat-App.html</a>**

 ## How to Use (Simple)

 > **NOTICE:** Only 1 browser allowed per device.
 API rate limit is enforced per IP address.